RedisLabs/redislabs-docs/content/kubernetes/active-active/preview/prepare-clusters.md

 For example, if you have two K8s clusters, each with their own REC named `rec1` in a namespace named `ns1`.
 The value of `<rec-name>.<namespace-name>` for both RECs would be `rec1.ns1`.
 These can't be used for the same Active-Active database.

-### Configure external routing

-Active-Active databases require external routing access to sync properly.
-To configure external routing through an ingress or OpenShift route, see [Establish external routing on the REC]({{<relref "/kubernetes/networking/external-routing.md">}}).

-### Configure `ValidatingWebhookConfiguration`

-The admission controller using a validating webhook to dynamically validate resources configured by the operator.
-The `ValidatingWebhookConfiguration` is required for Active-Active databases.
-Learn how to configure.
-Learn how to enable and configure admission controller in the [Enable admission controller]({{<relref "/kubernetes/deployment/quick-start/#enable-the-admission-controller">}}) section of the [Deploy Redis Enterprise Software for Kubernetes]({{<relref "/kubernetes/quick-start.md">}}) instructions.

 ### Enable Active-Active controllers

 To allow operator to handle managed Active-Active databases, enable the Active-Active and remote cluster controllers.
 You need to do this only once per cluster.